alexmarqs/springboot-multimodule-example/README.md

 - Maven
 - Docker

-### Build and run Instructions to build and run the example locally
+### Instructions to build and run the example locally
 *With docker*:

 Execute the provided script [run-docker.sh](run-docker.sh) or run directly the following commands to build and run the docker image:  `docker build -t app-example-image . && docker run --name app-example-container -p 8080:8080 app-example-image`